Welcome to the Potato Olympics!

 To begin with, you will need to decide if you are using your own potato, or the interactive potato below.

-Task 1: Using your own potato OR the interactive potato, record your results for the three games:
+Task 1: Using the interactive potato, record your results for the three games:

 - Red Rascal Roll